 Do this exercise to stretch the muscle you are going to work on to prevent any injuries.

 - Stand with your spine erect and abs tight.

-- Roll your shoulders back and lift your arms up, bending them at the elbows in such a way that your forearms are parallel to your head.
+- Roll your shoulders back and lift your arms, bending them at the elbows in such a way that your forearms are parallel to your face.

 - Push your hands back and open up the chest.

 - Hold the stretch for 20-30 seconds.
 Do 10 reps.

 Planking is great for your core, and modifying it just a little can make it great for the chest muscles.